aczietlow/hugo-blog/content/posts/2025/experimenting-with-digital-minimalism.md

 2. Go on long walks without the dogs
   - also with the dogs
 3. Consolidate texting to small windows in the morning and evenings
+  - communication should be intentional, focused, and require real effort
 4. Engage in more higher demanding leisure time activities
   - higher the effort -> the higher the reward
 5. Join "something" new
+6. Embrace hobbies away from the screen

+### Conclusion

+At the conclusion I hope to reevaluate the role of media and technology is going to play within my life going forward.